03 Jul 2018

 Unfit for purpose

-A Deloitte report from October 2017 titled Mental Health and Employers: the Case for Investment cites this as the greatest cost to the UK economy.
-It costs an estimated £17bn-£26bn, compared with absence costs of around £8bn.
-Tackling it would be a win-win situation for the business and the individual.
+A Deloitte report from October 2017 titled Mental Health and Employers: the Case for Investment underlines the cost to business.
+Tackling the costs of mental health would be a win-win situation for the business and the individual.

 In the second part of this series on resilience, we’ll look at the importance of both physical and psychological fitness, and other ways that individuals are developing the capacity to lead when the going gets tough.